Blood Culture Collection and Transportation Guide:

 A blood culture is a laboratory test in which blood is injected into bottles with culture media to determine whether microorganisms have invaded the patient’s bloodstream.
 Blood cultures are ordered as a set, which consists of 2 bottles (1 aerobic bottle & 1 anaerobic bottle).

 If the skin is not adequately cleansed before drawing blood for culture, bacteria on the skin will be injected into the bottle producing a false positive blood culture.

 It is sometimes difficult for the physician to determine whether the bacteria growing in the blood culture is a real pathogen causing bloodstream infection or whether bacteria on the skin have contaminated the culture.
 This can lead to excess use of antibiotics and prolongation of hospital stay.

 Human skin has a bacterial concentration between 103 and 106 CFU/mL, on the forearm and groin, respectively.
 The most common source of contamination is the process of phlebotomy and inoculation of blood culture bottles.
-The primary agents for skin disinfection are iodine compounds, alcohols & chlorhexidine
+The primary agents for skin disinfection is chlorhexidine

 Principles for Collection: